vvolfster/shrimpVueComponents/src/layout/dialog/docs.md

 - **class (string)** - The class to assign to the dialog object.
 This must be non scoped.
 - **onDismiss (function)** - The function to run on dismissal of the dialog.
 Optional.
 - **noDismiss (boolean)** - Cannot dismiss by clicking the background if true.
 Optional.
 - **form (object)** - Autoform configurator object.
 Auto-generates form into the Dialog and passes it along to buttons.
+Optional.
+- **formLabelLayout (boolean)** - Autoform configurator variable.
+Should the autoform use 2 column layout?
+Optional.
+Default is false.
+- **formFullyReactive (boolean)** - Autoform configurator variable.
+Should the autoform run in fully reactive mode?
+Optional.
+Default is true.
+Optional.
+- **formFieldSort (array, function)** - Autoform configurator variable.
+Should the autoform sort the keys based on an array or a std array sort function.
+The keys of the autoform fields will be passed to the sort fn.
+Default is null.

 - **buttons (object)** - The buttons that the dialog presents as options.
 Children of the buttons key must be functions or objects.
 The button functions are passed the user inputted **form** as well as a function called **progress** as a second parameter.
 If the button is performing some determinate async task, it is a good idea to call progress with a value between 0 and 1 to show the user the progress.
     - button as a function (formObject, progressFn)
     - button as an object
 	    - handler (formObject, progressFn)
 	    - bypassForm (boolean) - Bypass the form's validation
+- **onEnter (boolean, string)** - Default true.
+Does one of the following upon pressing the enter key:
+	- case **true**:  Runs first button that is a function, if any.
+Otherwise, tries to dismiss dialog.
+	- case **false**: Does nothing.
+	- case **typeof string**: Runs the button named by this string.

+- **onEscape (boolean, string)** - Default true.
+Does one of the following upon pressing the enter key:
+	- case **true**:  Tries to dismiss dialog.
+	- case **false**: Does nothing.
+	- case **typeof string**: Runs the button named by this string.

 - returns **DialogObject** - Newly created dialog object.